inkline/inkline.io/src/pages/docs/preface/index.md

     <p>Webpack introduced the concept of Tree shaking.
 Tree shaking simply means that any module that remains unused will not be included in the final bundle that gets deployed.
 Inkline fully takes advantage of it.</p>
 - ###### Testing
     <p>The framework needs to be well tested.
 Unit tests and integration tests should have a target of 100% code coverage.</p>
+- ###### Completely Typed
+    <p>Inkline is written entirely in TypeScript and provides first-class TypeScript support.</p>

 ### FAQs
 Here is a list of frequently asked questions.
 If you think a common question is missing from the list, please create an issue <a href="https://github.com/inkline/inkline/issues" rel="nofollow">here</a>.

-1. **How is Inkline different from other UI Frameworks?**
+1. **How is Inkline different from other UI Libraries?**
-    <p>Inkline offers an easily customizable design base for your web application.
+    <p>Inkline offers complete control over the look and feel of your web application using thousands of inter-connected variables.
 Most of the other frameworks focus on providing a predefined design style such as Material Design and are hard to extend and truly make your own.</p>
-    <p>Feature-wise, some of the other frameworks offer more components, but Inkline is constantly growing and offering a great Form Validation solution.</p>
+    <p>Inkline is constantly growing and offers a great Form Validation, Datatable and Select solution.</p>
 2. **What was the inspiration when creating Inkline?**
     <p>Inkline is inspired by some of the well-established UI Frameworks out there, but we took our own approach in everything.
-Inkline aims to be as developer-friendly as possible.
-The main design inspirations are Bootstrap and Bulma.</p>
+Inkline aims to be as developer-friendly as possible.</p>
-3. **Does Inkline support tree-shaking?**
-    <p>It does, and it does it very well!
-You can find how to set Inkline up for tree shaking in the <router-link :to="{ name: 'docs-introduction' }">Getting Started</router-link> guide.</p>
+   <p>Inkline is strongly inspired by projects such as Bootstrap, Vuetify, Buefy, Chakra, and Tailwind.</p>